noFrontendSolutions/build-react-app-ssr/README.md

 ---

-Once you've build your app and it runs without errors, the outut folder **dist** is almost ready to get deployed.
-Notice that if your application runs inside the root folder of your **crassr**-app environment, it most likely will not yet run outside of it.
-It's because your backend code will probably rely on certain node modules.
-And since you probably won't need modules like **path**, **fs**, or **express** to get bundled by webpack, **webpack-node-externals** plugin prevents just that from happening.\
+Once you've build your app and it runs without errors, it is almost ready to get deployed.
+Notice that if your application works inside the root folder of your **crassr**-app environment, it most likely will not yet run outside of it, because it's probably missing some dependencies that haven't been installed yet.
-So all you have to do is create a new **package.json** just outside the **dist** folder (i.e. the root directory of the folder you intend to deploy) and then **install** your **backend dependencies**.\
+All you have to do is create a new directory with a name of your chosing and copy the **dist** folder into it.
+Then create a **package.json** file in the root directory and then **install** all your **backend dependencies**.\
-In case your App uses server-side data injection, as in my example App, you also need at least **react** and **react-router-dom** installed, too.
+In case your App uses SSR, you also need at least **react** and **react-router-dom** installed, too.

 <br>

-I've deployed the two simple default example Apps (client-side fetching vs. server-side data injection) to **Heroku**.
+I've deployed the default Example App two times (one using SSR one not) to **Heroku**.
 My two **package.json** files look like this:

-Client-side fetching example app:
+Standard Example App:

 ```JS